 When traveling, the first thing you should consider is that you are getting away from your comfort zone in many ways, eating habits and hygiene style included.
-As these are some of most common and sensitive topics when visiting the Sub-Continent, we came up with a list of useful tips on how to avoid getting sick in India, including how to minimize the risks of eating street food in Indian cities?
+And when planning a trip to India, this is one of the very first things to consider.
+How to avoid getting sick in India?
+How to minimize the risks of eating street food in Indian cities?
 What are the things to avoid in India?

-Here are some of my favorite safety measures on how to avoid getting sick in India and enjoy your trip.
+Top safety measures on how to avoid food poisoning in India and actually enjoy your trip

-Last August I spent the whole month in Delhi, and while it was my fourth time in India, I had another incident which led to a whole night of vomiting.
+Last August I spent the whole month in Delhi, and while it was my fourth time in India, I had another incident that led to a whole night of vomiting.
 While the heaviest outburst was only one night, also the following days (and weeks!)
-I wasn’t feeling well.
-I started eliminating different ingredients at every meal to try to spot the culprit, sometimes I would feel less sick but still not at my best.
+I wasn’t feeling great.
+I started eliminating different ingredients at every meal to try to spot the culprit.
+Sometimes I would feel less sick but still not at my best.

-Finally, researching, reading and exchanging information with other travelers, I reached the conclusion that what was making me feel always nausea was the tap water.
-Obviously I knew I couldn’t drink tap water in India, but I was still using it to brush my teeth… three times a day!
+Finally, researching, reading and exchanging information with other travellers, I reached the conclusion that what was making me feel always nauseous was the tap water.
+Obviously, I knew I couldn’t drink tap water in India, but I was still using it to brush my teeth three times a day!

 Plus, since we rented a flat and did much of grocery shopping for meals at home, I used tap water also to wash fruits and veggies: another big mistake.